 Encouraging Responsibility and Innovation while Developing Independence and Confidence

-Continual progression for every Clarksville Academy student is a priority.
+Continual progression is a priority for every Clarksville Academy student.
 This means maintaining a framework for instruction that ensures students are always growing intellectually and increasing independence and confidence.

 At CA, our teachers are always monitoring these aspects and offering recommendations for improvement.
 We understand the need to allow students to mature in a setting that is safe and one in which mistakes are viewed as learning opportunities.
 Additionally, we want students to be filled with excitement as they move through the phases of their education.

 The fourth and fifth graders attending CA are unofficially viewed as the student leaders of the lower school.
 A large majority of these students have attended CA since they were five years of age.
 While each grade in PK-5 is characterized by its own curriculum and filled with opportunities for independence and responsibility, evidence supports that the fourth and fifth grade students demonstrate abilities and confidence that will allow for teaching modifications and schedule changes.